navra16/Drosophila_Wing_Disc_Eversion/README.md

 Lin constant in the initial parameters file changes the line constant.

 Bend constant being made 1.0 makes it a completely flat sheet.

+8/17/24
+NOTE: I have saved the flat sheet (circular) that has been generated.
+8/17/2024

+Turning on the turgor pressure makes one tiny corner curl up and around.
+That needs to be fixed.

+Changed the septin ring stiffness to 50.0 from 0.0 (parameter name = generalParams.line_tension_constant).

+Changed the septin ring length to generalParams.length_scale = 1.0; from 0.0.

+Look into what cell height is in the simulation output.

+The output received after turning on septin ring is very weird and the name is FINALLY_FLAT_turgor_on_septin_ring_50_stiffness_00000.vtk.
+The septin ring is causing it to be very butt-like and needs to be changed.